British queen's husband "satisfactory" after operation

 Philip, who turns 92 next week, was admitted to the London Clinic on Thursday and is expected to remain for two weeks after what Buckingham Palace described as "an exploratory operation following abdominal investigations".

-"The results will now be analysed," the palace said in a statement.
+"The results will now be analyzed," the palace said in a statement.
 "At this early stage he is progressing satisfactorily."

 It was the fourth time Prince Philip, also known as the Duke of Edinburgh, has undergone hospital treatment since Christmas 2011.